Why do I love my age? What do I like about being 58? So many things …

 I love that age can bring better health

 Yes, my back has a few issues and there are certain things I can’t do physically anymore, but in many ways I’m in better shape now than I was in my twenties.
 There weren’t the fitness and health options back in the 80’s and 90’s like there are today.
-I watch younger moms with little kids at the gym carting their kids into the childcare; getting 10 minutes into a workout and being called back to the childcare for a diaper change, and I love that I can exercise uninterrupted.
-My three kids all have their driver’s licenses—only one is still at home.
+I watch younger moms with little kids at the gym carting their kids into the childcare; getting 10 minutes into a workout and being called back to the childcare for a diaper change, and I love that I can exercise uninterrupted because my three kids are all grown and living on their own.
 I love that women my age are conquering fitness feats like races, marathons, boot camps, and fitness goals … while feeling great about their bodies; and taking care of both their physical and mental health.

 I love that age brings confidence